bbsnly/chartjs-php/docs/readme.md

 composer require bbsnly/chartjs-php
 ```

-Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+Laravel 5.5 (and later) uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

 If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php
 ```php